-Most students elect to begin the program with an entry-level statistics class such as PSYC 501 Statistics in Psychological Research, or Preventative Medicine 511A (located on the Health Sciences Campus).
-In the third semester, students are encouraged to take PSYC 500L Overview of Quantitative Methods in Psychology.
-In this course students will have the opportunity to learn multiple statistical software packages and apply the most relevant one for their second year project.
+Other reasonable options might include PSYC 501 Statistics in Psychological Research, or Preventative Medicine 511A (located on the Health Sciences Campus).
+In the second semester of the first year, the recommended course is PSYC 504.
+PSYC 504 is a required design and methods course that will be critical for helping you to get your second year project off the ground.

 Following these foundational courses, students can elect additional courses that best fit their statistical needs.
-It is strongly recommended that students review the courses' content (see Appendix B for a course overview of the available courses) and discuss their choices with their advisor.
+We strongly recommended that students review the courses' content (see Appendix B for a course overview of the available courses) and discuss their choices with their advisor.
 In addition, recent Statistics course syllabi are available in the USC Clinical Science Program google drive in the "Syllabi" folder.